Functional Abilities and Performance Standards

 Failure to comply with the dress code may result in disciplinary actions including, but not limited to, dismissal from the classroom or clinical site.
-Any adaptations to this policy due to cultural or health reasons are to be negotiated with the Undergraduate Associate Dean.
+Any adaptations to this policy due to cultural or health reasons are to be negotiated with the Associate Deans.

 College Identification (ID) Badge

-Students must wear ID badges at all times while in the role of a Mount Carmel student, following these guidelines:
+Students must wear ID badges at all times while in the role as a Mount Carmel student, following these guidelines: